KohaILS/koha-manual-zh-cn/source/administration.rst

 The default status is only useful in libraries that have more than one register per branch.
-The default register will be pre-selected when :ref:`entering a payment <pay/reverse-fines-label>`.
+The default register will be pre-selected when :ref:`entering a payment <pay-and-writeoff-fines-label>`.
 If there is only one cash register per branch, the branch's cash register will be selected when paying.

 .. _addnewcashregister-label: